VirtusLab/scala-cli/website/docs/getting_started.md

 </ChainedSnippets>

-Running this command the first time may take a bit longer then usual and print a fair number of logging output because Scala CLI needs to download all the artifacts it needs to compile and run the code.
+Running this command the first time may take a bit longer than usual and prints a fair number of logging output because Scala CLI needs to download all the artifacts it needs to compile and run the code.

 ## Scripting